 Five miles west of Marlborough is the World Heritage Site of Avebury.
 The village of Avebury grew up partly inside a Bronze Age henge, or earthwork bank and ditch.
 The henge forms part of a huge complex of prehistoric sites including several stone circles, a stone avenue, and other ancient ceremonial sites.

 Behind the parish church is Avebury Manor, an Elizabethan mansion now owned by the National Trust.
 The Manor was once owned by the archaeologist Alexander Keillor, heir to the Keillor marmalade fortune, who did much to investigate prehistoric sites in the area.

 One of those sites is Silbury Hill, the largest manmade structure in Europe (in terms of volume) and larger than the Great Pyramid.
 This strange conical hill rises from the level plain like a beacon, but why was it built?
-Archaeologists have been unable to find any burials, so were are left to assume that it fulfilled a ceremonial function, but exactly what that function was remains a mystery.
+Archaeologists have been unable to find any burials, so were are left to assume that it fulfilled a ceremonial function, but no one knows exactly what that function was.

 Marlborough is at the junction of the A4, A346 and A345 roads about 10 miles south-east of Swindon and 24 miles north of Salisbury.
 There is short-term paid parking on High Street - though it can be hard to find a parking space on market days.
 Much easier is the main visitor pay and display parking area on George Lane (B3052), which runs parallel to High Street one block to the south.